csoftdev88/angular-scss/README.md

 ### The Build System

-The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the heavily documented build script, `Gruntfile.js`.
+The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the build script, `Gruntfile.js`.

+All configs used by the Gruntfile can be found in build.config.js

-The driver of the process is the `watch` multi-task, which watches for file changes using `grunt-contrib-watch` and executes one of nine tasks when a file
+The driver of the process is the `watch` multi-task, which watches for file changes using `grunt-contrib-watch` and executes one of many tasks when a file
 changes:

 * `watch:styles` - When any `*.less` file within `src/styles` changes, the